 - Rugby League World Cup – Played between national teams of the Rugby League International Federation.
 Older than the Union cup, first played in 1954 in France, the competition is played every 4 years.
 Made up of 14 teams, 7 of the top teams from the previous world cup qualify automatically with the remaining 7 places made up from four qualification zones, one European, two Asian / Australasian and one American.

 - Six Nations Championship – First known as the Home Nations Championship with 4 national Rugby union teams, renamed the five nations after France entered in 1910 and eventually the 6 nations with the addition of Italy in 2000.
-This is a yearly International Rugby Union tournament, each team plays each other once making 15 games total.
+This is a yearly International Rugby Union tournament, each team playing each other once making 15 games total.
 Home/away is rotated each year.
 Winning all games constitutes a Grand Slam and winning three games is known as a Triple Crown.
 This is the biggest bet on Rugby competition outside of the world cup.

 - Rugby League Four Nations – An annual international competition between Australia, New Zealand, England and one qualifier (e.g. Scotland in 2016).
 Originally known as the tri-nations the addition of a European and South Pacific qualifying group now adds provision for a variable fourth team.